Resonance between planar self-affine measures: Introduction

-The situation $\dim \mu >1 >\dim\nu$ is more delicate, since the magnifications of $\mu$ along the cylinder ellipses are no longer enough to store a sufficient amount of the dimension of $\mu$.
-Instead, we will apply the local entropy averages with $\mu$ magnified along dyadic squares and $\nu$ along the cylinder ellipses.
+As in the proof of Theorem \ref{theorem-main-2}, we rely on the local entropy averages.
+However, a consequence of the assumption $\dim \mu >1 >\dim\nu$ is that the magnifications of $\mu$ along the cylinder ellipses can no longer store a sufficient amount of the dimension of $\mu$ for us to be able to reach the desired lower bound for the dimension of $\mu*\nu$.
+Instead, we will magnify $\mu$ along dyadic squares and $\nu$ along the cylinder ellipses.

-For any such magnifications $\mu'$ and $\nu'$ of $\mu$ and $\nu$, and any orthogonal projection $\pi$, applying the chain rule of entropy yields that the entropy of $\mu'*\nu'$ is equal to
+For any such magnifications $\mu_k$ and $\nu_k$ of $\mu$ and $\nu$, and any orthogonal projection $\pi$, applying the chain rule of entropy yields that the entropy of $\mu_k*\nu_k$ is equal to